krithikag23/AI-Papers-Explained-Rebuilt/papers/01_Attention_Is_All_You_Need/positional_encoding.md

 - Nearby positions have similar encodings
 - Far positions differ smoothly and predictably
 - The model can learn **relative positions** from linear combinations

+This design allows the Transformer to:
+- Generalize to longer sequences than seen during training
+- Understand both local and global ordering patterns

+---